Mizar and Alcor: Test of eyesight

 Humboldt wrote of it as being seen with difficulty, and Arago similarly alluded to it.
-Astronomer Sir Patrick Moore suggested that this in fact refers to another star that lies visually between Mizar and Alcor.
-This star is occasionally known as "Ludwig's Star", it was observed on 2 December 1722 by the German astronomer Johann Georg Liebknecht (23 April 1679 – 17 September 1749) and named in honour of his patron the Landgrave Ludwig of Hessen-Darmstadt.
-Liebknecht thought it was a planet, but it had already been observed in exactly the same position by Benedetto Castelli (1577–1643) approximately a century earlier in 1616, which indicated it was a background star.
+Astronomer Patrick Moore suggested that this in fact refers to another star that lies visually between Mizar and Alcor.
+This star is occasionally known as "Ludwig's Star", because it was observed on 2 December 1722 by the German astronomer Johann Georg Liebknecht and named in honour of his patron the Landgrave Ludwig of Hessen-Darmstadt.
+Liebknecht thought it was a planet, but it had already been observed in exactly the same position by Benedetto Castelli approximately a century earlier, which indicated it was a background star.

-The Arabs in the desert regarded it as a test of penetrating vision; and they were accustomed to oppose "Sohail" to "Soha" (Canopus to Alcor) as occupying respectively the highest and lowest posts in the celestial hierarchy.
-So that Vidit Alcor, at non lunam plenam (Latin for "he saw Alcor, but not the full moon"), came to be a proverbial description of one keenly alive to trifles, but dull of apprehension for broad facts.